 The state of Illinois passed a bill allowing a form of direct access in August 2018 allowing patients to access physical therapy services without a script.
 However there are rules and regulations with regards to this new law which can be confusing to physical therapy consumers.
 This blog post is to explain what exactly direct access means and steps to make sure you can attend physical therapy services without a disruption in your care.

 Scenario 1: You have a script for physical therapy

 You are all set!
 You can attend physical therapy directly.
 Bring your script with you to your first visit/initial evaluation!

 Scenario 2: You don’t have a script, but have a doctor that is following your care

 If you have a physician that you have a good relationship with, such as an internist, physiatrist, orthopedic that you follow up regularly with, you can be seen for 15 business days or 10 visits whichever comes first.
-At this time if you are showing measurable improvement you can continue to be seen by physical therapy with a progress note sent to your doctor.
+At this time if you are showing measurable improvement you can continue to be seen by physical therapy.

 If no measurable improvement is being made, you will need to follow up with a physician to be able to continue with physical therapy.

 Scenario 3: You don’t have a script or a physician that you regularly follow up with